 What to do if a VAT registration number is not valid?

-If you enter a VAT number into the VIES website and it says that it is not a valid VRN number, the first thing to do is to go back and check with your customer or supplier.
+If you enter a VAT number into the HMRC or VIES website and you are told that it is not a valid VRN number, the first thing to do is to go back and check with your customer or supplier.
 It’s possible they accidentally gave you the wrong VAT number.

 You can only reclaim VAT if you have a valid VAT invoice